The Early Years

 From the 1979-1980 season until now, the Team has retained its status as a club sport managed by the University of Pennsylvania Recreation Department.
 During this time, the Team has enjoyed numerous successes, including several championship appearances.
 Notably, during the 1999-2000 season, Penn won the Delaware Valley Collegiate Hockey Conference regular season championship and playoff championship.

 The following season, Penn moved to the vastly more competitive Mid-Atlantic Collegiate Hockey Association.
 From 2000-2006 Penn appeared in every MACHA post-season and, in 2002, the Team captured both the MACHA regular season championship and playoff championship.
 In 2004, the Team won its first ever Liberty Bell Championship.
 Throughout its years as a club team, the Penn program has produced numerous league all-stars, all-Americans and all-region players.

 Today, the Team continues to participate at the Division II level of the American Collegiate Hockey Association, which now boasts five divisions including more than 350 men’s and women’s teams from across the nation.
-As of the 2010-2011 season, the team is a member of the Great Northeast Collegiate Hockey Conference.
-The conference is composed of 15 teams from the mid-atlantic region.
+From 2010-2014, the team was a member of the Great Northeast Collegiate Hockey Conference, a 15 team league from the mid-atlantic region.
+As of the 2014-15 season, the team begins its new journey as part of the Colonial States College Hockey League.
 The team plays approximately 30 games from September to February, and continues to call the Class of 1923 Arena its home.